dienng/SearchEngine/README.md

 Problem Description (from http://www.math.ucla.edu/~rombach/PIC16_project2.pdf):

 Create a mini search engine.
-This engine uses a list of urls as its “internet
+This engine uses a list of urls as its “internet"

 •Your engine needs to create a network based on links between the pages which will be in thesource code of any page)